Balajibal/proximitysensor/README.md

 ## RESULT:
-Thus, a Simple Android Application to display the avaliable sensor in android mobile devices using Sensor Manager in Android Studio is developed and executed successfully.
+Thus, a Simple Android Application to display the process of proximity sensor using sensor manager in Android Studio is developed and executed successfully.